firebearstudio/magento2-import-export-sample-files/README.md

 <h2>Magento 2 Improved Import and Export Roadmap</h2>
 <ul>
-<li>Full REST API support - import any XML or JSON data from REST API with automatic authorization, data mapping, and processing.
-Establish flexible connection to any system.</li>
 <li>Import and export events and job queue and restrictions - build flexible conditions for running import and export jobs after any Magento 2 update, queue jobs, automatically block jobs that depend on any system event or process.
 For example: order placed, new product or customer created, attribute modified. </li>
-<li>Duplicate import and export jobs, jobs settings, configuration and other.</li>
 <li>Magento 2 product image processing settings and configuration - crop and scale, adjust size and files name, convert to different format, compression and performance optimization.</li>
 <li>Email, WhatsApp, Telegram and other notification possibilities for jobs - send status and debug information about import and export processes.</li>
 <li>Import diff system – a smart algorithm for comparing the current state of Magento 2 and data in the specified import source.
 Save time and resources by updating only relevant data.</li>